 Drinking this ‘vitamin B cocktail’ found in kombucha helps your skin glow and strengthens your hair and nails.

-Apart from that, kombucha has been analyzed and found to contain a number of essential minerals in small amounts, namely zinc, copper, iron, manganese, nickel, and cobalt.
+Apart from that, kombucha contains a number of essential minerals in small amounts, namely zinc, copper, iron, manganese, nickel, and cobalt.
 Zinc and copper are important for immunity and enzymatic reactions, whereas iron is needed for hemoglobin to carry oxygen within the bloodstream.

 It’s important to note that every batch of kombucha is different, so nutrient content will vary according to the quality of water, the type of sugar and the composition of the fungus.